martinvonz/jj/README.md

 ### The repo is the source of truth

 With Jujutsu, the working copy plays a smaller role than with Git.
-Commands snapshot the working copy before they start, then the update the repo, and then the working copy is updated (if the working-copy commit was modified).
+Commands snapshot the working copy before they start, then they update the repo, and then the working copy is updated (if the working-copy commit was modified).
 Almost all commands (even checkout!) operate on the commits in the repo, leaving the common functionality of snapshotting and updating of the working copy to